Caffretro/Comp7103_Assignment1_data_mining_and_NLP/README.md

 # Comp7103_Assignment1_data_mining_and_NLP
-This is the repo for our final work
+This is the repo for our final work.